jtbgroup/kodi-media-sensors/README.md

 3. ***play(arg)***

     This function plays the desired object with the good player.
 The argument depends on what object has to be played.
-The argument can be one of `songid`, `albumid`, `movieid`, `episodeid` or `channelid`.
+The argument can be one of `songid`, `albumid`, `movieid`, `episodeid`, `channelid` or `filemusicplaylist`(custom type).

     Examples: